thegeofront/hedronic/README.md

 [Here](https://josfeenstra.nl/wip/nodes)

 # Roadmap
+> this is a sketch, nothing is final

 ##  Phase 1 - Flowchart
 - Create a web 'logic gate' app.
 Could be used stand-alone to teach about how to build a computer from first principles (AND, OR, XOR)